Day Nine: Lo Que La Restauración Hace Posible

 The Dissertation

 After lunch, I did something I have been avoiding.
 I opened my dissertation files.
-The pages I wrote months ago when sleep was breaking every night, when my nervous system was in constant alert, when exhaustion had become so normal I had stopped recognizing it as a state separate from just being me.
+The pages I wrote months ago when sleep was breaking every night, when my nervous system was in constant alert, when exhaustion had become so normal I had stopped recognising it as a state separate from just being me.
 Yes, in addition to pursuing a Master’s in Human Rights and Social Justice, I am also completing a doctorate.

 I was bracing for it to be bad.
 Full of gaps.
 Incoherent in places.
 The kind of work you produce when your prefrontal cortex is running on fumes, and you are just trying to get through.

-It was not bad.
 It was good.
 Actually, genuinely good.
 The arguments held.
 The theory was solid.
 The thinking was clear.

 What did I lose to those months of pushing through?